agsb/f2u/docs/Notes.md

 *still lots of english errors, please correct me*

+# 21/12/2022

+- simplifly DO LEAVE LOOP +LOOP, using BEGIN UNTIL as wraprers, LEAVE is snapshot, 0x8000 offsets

 # 16/12/2022

 - include ROT as primitive, more fast and small.

 - review of ALIGNED, now round down a cell, add a cell.

-- include @@ as compound, usefull for indirect variable access.
+- include @@ as compound, usefull for indirect variable access, as sram used and flash words

 - review of : LITERAL R> DUP CELL PLUS >R @ ; : EXECUTE >R ;